If you want sunshine, festivals and wildlife, here are the best places to visit in June – travel corridors and vaccine passports permitting

 June to July is the best part of Zambia's dry season, before the bush dries out and starts looking a little thirsty for rain.
 July, however, is when visitor numbers start to soar, and safaris and wildlife experiences start to get busier.

-To miss high season (and high season prices), aim your trip for June.
+To miss high season (and high season prices), plan a trip for June.
 You'll still have a very good chance of spotting the likes of leopards, elephants and giraffes gathering by the rivers, or in the vegetation.

 Don't forget to wrap up warm for morning safaris.
 The days may be toasty, but the mornings are typically a tad nippy.

 Masai Mara is a must-visit destination for anyone with a love for big cats.
 Lions, leopards and cheetahs live happily in this Kenyan reserve.
-The prides who call the Mara home are even a little bit famous, thanks to TV shows like Big Cat Tales and Big Cat Diary.
+The prides who call the Mara home are even a little bit famous, thanks to TV shows such as Big Cat Tales and Big Cat Diary.

 July to October is considered high season, just like it is in South Luangwa.
 Avoid the bulk of the crowds clamouring for the same sighting, without really reducing your chances of a stunning big cat spot, by going instead in June.
 Go towards the end of June specifically to try for a glimpse of Kenya's wildebeest migration, too.